Lautarocuello98/business-web-app/README.md

 - CSV data export
 - dashboard metrics for operational visibility

-It is designed as a **portfolio-ready Django application demonstrating real internal business software workflows**.
+This repository is designed as a **portfolio-ready Django application that models real internal business software workflows**.

 ---